NxNiki/ripple-detection/README.md

 First, create your virtual environment and activate it.

-Then use poetry to install the remaining requirements:
+Then use poetry to install the remaining requirements (run command in the root directory of the repo):
 ```
 poetry install
 ```